Analysis | The irresistible allure for the right of casting Big Tech as Big Brother

 A lot (though not all) of those who were shunted into the background by these changes were conservatives.
 In July 2018, Trump seized on the popular term for Twitter’s demotion of content: shadow-banning.
 Trump claimed (on Twitter, ironically) that it was happening to “prominent Republicans” and insisted that his administration would “look into this discriminatory and illegal practice at once.”

 What was actually happening was that there was some overlap between the group of bad actors and the group of Trump supporters and the social media company, targeting the former, necessarily also targeted the latter.
 (An analysis conducted after 2016, for example, found that conservatives were more likely to share false news reports on Facebook.)
-The following April, Vice reported that Twitter was struggling to figure out how to police White supremacist rhetoric while not disproportionately affecting the political right and its political leaders.
+The following April, Vice reported that Twitter was struggling to figure out how to police white supremacist rhetoric while not disproportionately affecting the political right and its political leaders.

 In short order, a narrative — fostered by Trump and his allies — took root: These social media companies were seeking to stamp out conservative thought and rhetoric.
 Incidents in which posts were flagged or ads banned were seen not as warranted or overzealous but, instead, were elevated as symptoms of political bias.